 27. In the case of late documents lodged prior to a medical assessment by a medical assessor, the President will provide the other party with an opportunity to lodge written submissions in response to the application.
-If the other party objects to admission of the late documents the matter will be listed for telephone conference before a member for determination.
+If the other party objects to admission of the late documents the matter will be listed for an online conference (via audio or audio-visual link) before a member for determination.

 28. In determining an application for leave to admit late documents, the following matters will be considered: